cliveong/ntuplebs/README.md

 ## Requirements
 * ```pip install python-telegram-bot```
-* telegram api token - put the token number in 'TOKEN'
+* telegram api token - put the token number in 'TOKEN' in line 7

 ## Credits
 -- To Be Decided --